doloresmiao/doloresmiao.github.io/_portfolio/portfolio-1.md

 Cross-Save (PlayStation versions) – Ability to share progress across PlayStation 3, 4, and Vita.

 Quality-of-Life Options (later versions) – On PC and newer console releases, players can use boosters like fast-forwarding battles, auto-max stats, and encounter toggles.

-## Reception

-The remaster has been widely praised for faithfully updating two beloved classics while preserving their gameplay and narrative depth.
-Final Fantasy X in particular is remembered for its emotional story and voice acting, while X-2 stands out for its experimental tone and battle system.